wildduck2/duck-ui/packages/registry-build-duckui/README.md

-# Duck-UI Registry Builder
+# @gentleduck/ui Registry Builder

 ## Overview

-This script builds the **Duck-UI Registry**, a centralized collection of components and utilities for the Duck-UI package.
+This script builds the @gentleduck/ui Registry**, a centralized collection of components and utilities for the @gentleduck/ui package.
 It automates the process of compiling and organizing the registry, ensuring consistency and efficiency.

 ---